rizdaprasetya/mt-alt-doc/en/core-api/advanced-features.md

 You will receive `saved_token_id` & `saved_token_id_expired_at` from the response (it also available in the JSON of HTTP notification). `saved_token_id` is unique for each customer's card.
 Store this `saved_token_id` in your database and associate that card token to your customer.

+!> Important: Be sure to store the card's `saved_token_id_expired_at`.
+When that date time has been surpassed, the card's `saved_token_id` will be no longer usable, it means the card is expired.
+In that case you will need to ask your customer to re-do the card saving process with their re-newed card.

 #### Charge API Request for Recurring Transactions

 For recurring transactions by the customer, use `saved_token_id` retrieved previously (or from your database) as the value of `token_id` attribute, while sending [Charge API Request](/en/core-api/credit-card.md#_2-sending-transaction-data-to-charge-api).